 Inferred Data

-This is data you derive by combining declared and observed data.
-If a visitor reads five articles about email marketing, downloads your email automation guide, and works at a company with 50-200 employees — you can infer they’re evaluating email marketing tools.
-Inferred data powers lead scoring, predictive segmentation, and personalized content recommendations.
+Data you derive by combining declared and observed signals.
+Someone who reads five articles about email marketing, downloads your automation guide, and works at a 50-200 person company — you can reasonably infer they’re evaluating tools.
+Inferred data powers lead scoring, predictive segmentation, and content personalization.
+The key word is “reasonably”: don’t over-extrapolate from thin signals.

 Collection Methods That Don’t Rely on Cookies